Beretta Model 38: History

 Originally designed by Beretta's chief engineer Tullio Marengoni in 1935, the Moschetto Automatico Beretta (Beretta Automatic Musket) 38, or MAB 38, was developed from the Beretta Modello 18 and 18/30, derived from the Villar Perosa light machine gun of World War I. It is widely acknowledged as the most successful and effective Italian small arm of World War II and was produced in large numbers in several variants.
 Italy's limited industrial base in World War II was no real barrier toward the development of advanced and effective small arms since most weapons of the time required large amounts of artisan and semi-artisan man-hours to be fine-tuned anyway.
 Italian specialized workers excelled at this, but the initial slow rate of production meant that the MAB 38 only became available in large numbers in 1943 when the fascist regime was toppled and Italy split between the Allied-aligned co-belligerent forces in the south and the German-aligned collaborators of the Italian Social Republic in the north.

-The MAB 38 was developed by Beretta to compete in the sub-machine gun market; it was a well-made and sturdy weapon, introduced several advanced features, and was suitable for police and special army units.
-Presented to Italian authorities in 1939, its first customer was the Italian Ministry of Colonies, which purchased several thousand MABs to be issued as the standard firearm of the Polizia dell'Africa Italiana (Italian Africa Constabulary), the government colonial police force.
+The MAB 38 was developed by Beretta to compete in the sub-machine gun market and to take part with the Semiauto rifle and submachinegun Italian Army trials that were held during the 1930s; it was a well-made and sturdy weapon, introduced several advanced features, and was suitable for police and special army units.
+Presented to Italian authorities in 1938, its first customer was the Italian Ministry of Colonies, which purchased 500 MABs in October 1938 to be issued as the standard firearm of the Polizia dell'Africa Italiana (Italian Africa Constabulary), the government colonial police force.
 Army orders were slow to come; although impressed by the excellent qualities and firepower of the weapon, the Italian military did not feel the MAB was suitable for standard infantry combat.
-It was judged ideal for police and assault units and, at the beginning of 1941, small orders were placed for the Carabinieri (military and civilian police), Guardie di Pubblica Sicurezza (national state police), and paratroopers.
-The Italian Army requested minor changes to reduce production costs, notably changing the recoil compensator and the removal of the bayonet lug and magazine dust cover to create the MAB 38A.
-This was the standard army variant, used throughout the war and issued to elite Italian units, paratroopers, the Alpini "Monte Cervino" assault battalion, 10th Arditi Regiment, "M" Battalions of the Milizia Volontaria per la Sicurezza Nazionale (MVSN, Blackshirts) and military police.
+It was judged ideal for police and assault units.
+Small orders were placed by the 1st Mobile Battalion of the Guardie di Pubblica Sicurezza (national state police) in May 1939.
+Once Italy entered war, PAI had to donate some of their MABs to the Libyan Paratrooper units.
+Within November 1941 he Italian Army requested 10.527 MABs with minor changes to reduce production costs, notably changing the muzzle brake and the removal of the bayonet lug to create the MAB 38A.
+This was the standard army variant, used throughout the war and issued to commissioned officers and to elite Italian units, like motorcyclists, paratroopers, the Alpini "Monte Cervino" skiers assault battalion, 10th Arditi Regiment, "M" Battalions of the Milizia Volontaria per la Sicurezza Nazionale (MVSN, Blackshirts) and military police. by December 1941, seeing the good results on the field, another 20 000 guns were ordered.